Swap Vanilla Extract in Cookies with Can You Use Vanilla Extract in Cookies?, Vanilla Beans, Vanilla Bean Paste, Vanilla Powder, and Vanilla Essense.

 It is derived from real vanilla beans and can provide an intense note of sweetness to any dish.

-Because it usually contains artificial coloring agents and flavoring ingredients, this flavor enhancer isn’t considered to be as pure as a vanilla extract but instead acts as a convenient substitute that still packs a punch when it comes to flavor.
+Because it usually contains artificial coloring agents and flavoring ingredients, this flavor enhancer isn't considered to be as pure as a vanilla extract but instead is a convenient substitute that still packs a punch when it comes to flavor - see vanilla extract vs vanilla powder comparison guide for how choices affect taste.

 Many bakers even prefer using vanilla essence over vanilla extract when making cookies since the extra kick of sweetness helps bring out the other flavors in the recipe more prominently.